virantha/pelican-svbhack/README.md

 ## MODIFICATIONS

+- A favicon can be added by putting a file called `favicon.ico` in the `images` folder.
 - Accent color can be changed by editing `@accent` in `./static/css/style.less`.
 - A different Pygmentize theme can be used by editing `./Makefile` and running `make pygments`.